fvoges/vault-hsm/README.md

 The `hc-repos.sh` script also installs `consul` and `terraform` open source using the official package repo.

 There's also a terraform folder.
-That one is for post configuration, and not really used for the HSM stuff.
+That one is for post configuration, and not used for the HSM stuff.
+Consider it a bad template :D

 ## Note about rc files